-1) Use Appropriate Images.
+3. Use Appropriate Images.

-Choosing the proper image sizes is equally important.
-Far too many websites have images that were once small in size, but have been stretched to fit into a slideshow or page.
+Choosing the proper image size is equally as important.
+Far too many websites have images that were once small in size, but have been stretched to fit into a slideshow or section.
 The images lose their quality and look very unprofessional when this is done.
-Improper image sizes is a dead giveaway that you designed your own website.
+Improper image size is a dead giveaway that you designed your own website.

 Always make sure that you are starting with the proper image size and that you will not be distorting it by putting the image where you need it to be.
 As a general rule, bigger is better.
 Large images that are made smaller will generally retain their quality.
 There are plenty of free options to help you resize your images.
 I recommend paint.net to my clients.
 It is much like your basic paint program on your home computer, with many more features.
 Many things that some will use Photoshop for, can be accomplished with this free software.

-2) Keep It Simple.
+4. Keep It Simple.

-3) Use Fewer Pages
+5. Use Fewer Pages

 Ages ago, people wanted pages.
 They wanted lots of them.
 It seemed like the more pages you had, the more professional your website would be.
 Rumors were that Google liked lots of pages, so people started to create page after page, with useless content.
 They would have navigation menus with countless items and even more pages that were linked to from other random pages.
 There would be an about us page that linked to a “more about us” page.
 It was ridiculous.
 It was confusing.
-Luckily, technology has advanced, Google has advanced and overuse of pages serves no purpose.
+Luckily, technology has advanced, Google has evolved and overuse of pages serves no purpose.

-4) Pick a Color Scheme
+6. Pick a Color Scheme

 Using too many colors is distracting.
 Pick a color scheme (ie: blue,gray and white) and use it throughout.
 Consider your color scheme when choosing your images.
 The flow of choosing a color scheme and sticking to it, can help a website to appear much more professional and is much more visually appealing.
 You can use tools like Paint.Net (mentioned in item #1) to match your colors exactly.